Estimates for the Weyl coefficient of a two-dimensional canonical system: Relation to previous work

 \begin{proof}[Proof of Corollary~\ref{Y28}] Let $H$ be the Hamiltonian in \eqref{Y157}, and let $\tau$ and $\tau_*\mu_H$ be as in \thref{Y118}.
 From \thref{Y118} we obtain that

 Define $\ms f(r)\DE\ms g(r^2)$, $r>0$, which is also a continuous, non-decreasing, regularly varying function.
 A substitution yields

-The assumptions on $\ms m$ imply that neither $h_1$ nor $h_2$ vanish in a neighbourhood of $0$.
+The assumptions on $\ms m$ imply that neither $h_1$ nor $h_2$ vanish in a neighbourhood of $0$; see \thref{Y117}\,(i).
 Hence we can apply \thref{Y158}, which, for the diagonal Hamiltonian $H$, gives the second equivalence in the following chain:

 It follows from \thref{Y27} with $F(u)=\ms g(\frac{1}{u})$ that the last condition in the above chain is equivalent to the condition on the right-hand side of \eqref{Y159}. \end{proof}